Updated: Sept 9, 2023

 The thing to remember is that there are almost always options.
-Many people have dehumidifiers that are installed this way, and they work really well!
+Many people have dehumidifiers that are installed this way, and they work well!
 Are they as efficient as units connected via the “dedicated return to supply” method?
 Probably not.
-Do they still remove excess humidity and improve comfort.
+Do they still remove excess humidity and improve comfort?
 You bet they do.

 Fresh air ventilation: the ultimate fringe benefit of whole-house dehumidifiers

 If you care about indoor air quality, be sure to enable the fresh air controls on your whole-house dehumidifier!
-Your dehumidifier can function as a mechanical ventilation system, which is necessary in airtight homes but beneficial for all homes, airtight or not.
+Your dehumidifier can function as a mechanical ventilation system, which is necessary for airtight homes but beneficial for all homes, airtight or not.

 Using ASHRAE guidelines for ventilation, we calculate the amount of fresh air your home needs based on multiple variables.
 When the dehumidifier runs, it uses these calculations (we dial them in during installation) to bring in a certain amount of fresh air from the outdoors.

 The fresh air enters through a small duct connected to the ductwork routing air into the dehumidifier.
 This outdoor air passes through a filter, and the dehumidifier removes the moisture.
 We can even configure the unit to “lock out” fresh air during temperature extremes – above 90 degrees or below 40 degrees, say.